 Believe it or not, strength training studies in tennis are few and far between.
 This is a shame as those that do incorporate heavy strength training with tennis players have had tremendous results.
 For instance, Kraemar et al (2003) saw a 9-month periodized strength training program improve jump height, 1RM leg strength, 1RM upper-body strength, serve and groundstroke velocities along with body composition.
 But our concern is with movement in tennis.
 So how did they do?
 Compared to a non-periodized group and a control group (who practiced tennis and any other activities done on court), the periodized strength training group did improve both 10m and 20m speed times over the course of the 9-month period, although the results weren’t significant.
 As mentioned previously, 10m and 20m distances are quite long for a tennis player, so it may not be that relevant anyway.
 While a review (Seitz et al 2014) on maximal strength training and sprinting revealed that both 10m accelerations and 20m sprints are positively correlated with heavy lifting, it may be useful to look at shorter distances.

 Based on the above science & research, we get a better picture of how movement can be improved via heavy strength training.
 More specifically, when strength is high relative to body weight, we see correlations increase.
 Peterson et al (2006) concluded that “Relative muscular strength may actually be more applicable to most explosive performance measures than absolute lower-body muscular strength”.
 Great news as heavy strength training is often increased WITHOUT increases in muscle size.
-Specific hypertrophy protocols are what cause increases in muscle size, and could very well contribute to decreases in explosive qualities in tennis players.
+Specific hypertrophy protocols are what cause increases in muscle size, and could very well contribute to decreases in explosive qualities in tennis players (high rep sets typically seen in off-court training programs).

 How NOT to Develop Explosiveness in Tennis